Published in May 2021. Latest update: February 2024.

 The “Pole Farm,” where for a good chunk of the 20th century AT&T maintained a network of radio antennas for international telephone calls, is a true birding hot spot.

 Built around remnants of what at one time was a coordinated tangle of poles and wires that connected the world, today’s Pole Farm in Lawrence Township, New Jersey, is a magnet for all types of birds, changing season by season as they migrate up and down the Delaware River valley and the Atlantic coast flyway.
-As I write this post in spring 2021, birders have recorded 218 species since 1998 through the eBird program.
+As I wrote this post in spring 2021, birders had recorded 218 species since 1998 through the eBird program.
+As of late fall 2023, the total had climbed to 221.

-One of the best aspects of the Pole Farm is that it provides a mix of broad grassland fields that attract (e.g.) tree swallows, sparrows, Eastern meadowlarks and Northern harriers, and of wooded areas that attract Eastern towhees, woodpeckers, thrushes, brown thrashers and more.
-Red-winged black birds, Northern cardinals and catbirds are ubiquitous, and always remember to look up: you might spot a pair of bald eagles passing overhead or a group of cedar waxwings congregating in the treetops.
+One of the best aspects of the Pole Farm is that it provides a mix of habitats.
+Broad grassland fields attract tree swallows, indigo buntings, Eastern meadowlarks and several varieties of sparrows.
+Wooded areas attract Eastern towhees, woodpeckers, thrushes, brown thrashers and more.
+Red-winged blackbirds, Northern cardinals and catbirds are ubiquitous much of the year, and always remember to look up: you might spot a pair of bald eagles passing overhead or a group of cedar waxwings congregating in the treetops.

 My top priority is to view and photograph birds, but deer and other animals are present along with butterflies and other insects.
 Wildflowers bloom through much of the year.
 If I get skunked (and I did see a skunk once!) on photos of birds, there are nice fallback options.